 Some necks are simply not straight to begin with; as in, they cannot even be forced into a flat condition.
 Such necks need to be addressed, separately, as a neck reset is not the proper solution.
 Before giving up on a troublesome neck, it is worth investigating whether it is the neck or the fretboard that is causing the problem.
 Sometimes a fretboard can be replaced more readily than an entire neck.

 Removing the frets and flattening the fretboard lets me literally start from a level playing field.
-This is the right time to address the condition of the overall fretboard, such as its overall thickness, adjust the radius, increase or reduce fall-away, and determine the optimal fret height and fret material for the replacement frets.
+This is the right time to address the condition of the overall fretboard (such as its overall thickness), adjust the radius, increase or reduce fall-away and make decisions regarding the optimal fret height and fret material for the replacement frets.

 Once I know my neck/fretboard is straight, my next step in setting up proper action is to address the nut slots.
 This step pertains to fretboards whose nut acts as fret zero.
 The difference between a guitar that feels like a wire cheese slicer on my fingertips and a fretboard that "plays like butter" starts at the nut slots, specifically, in the distance between the top of the first fret and the bottom of the string as it rests in its respective slot in the nut.
 There should only be enough distance (the slots should only be close enough to the fretboard) to prevent the strings from resting on the first fret.
 A common test that can be conducted without using measuring tools (such as a dial indicator or feeler gauges) is to depress each string against the 3rd fret and "tap" each fretted string against the 1st fret.
 I am hoping to see only the slightest gap between the fretted string and the top of the 1st fret.
 Anything more than that is an opportunity to lower the nut slot.